cwhitney/PretzelGui/README.md

 For use with Cinder 0.9.0
 A GUI built from the ground up for [Cinder](http://libcinder.org) for PC and OSX.
 Currently untested on linux.

-Made with the goal of haveing a super simple to setup gui that looks really nice.
+Made with the goal of creating a super simple to setup gui that looks nice.
 Features built in saving/loading of settings by default.

 ![PretzelGui Screenshot](https://raw.githubusercontent.com/cwhitney/PretzelGui/master/ss.png)